kahrabian/tkgc/README.md

                                   --workers 1
 ```

-You can use the `--aux_cpu` switch to enable mixed CPU training.
+You can use the `--aux-cpu` switch to enable mixed CPU training.

 To see the list of all available options use the following command: